ausbin/webzone/content/blog/open-circ-in-brandonsim.md

         </mime-info>

 4. Run `update-mime-database ~/.local/share/mime`
-5. Create `~/.local/share/applications/brandonsim.desktop` with the following contents, except with _your_ path to the Brandonsim jar:
+5. Create `~/.local/share/applications/brandonsim.desktop` with the following
+   contents, except with _your_ path to the Brandonsim jar instead of `/PATH/TO/YOUR/Brandonsim-2.7.4.jar`:

         [Desktop Entry]
         Version=1.0